pulumi/docs/content/blog/pulumi-kubernetes-operator-2-0/index.md

 ## Migration

+Ready to leverage these new features?
+Let's quickly cover how to migrate your existing setup to Pulumi Kubernetes Operator 2.0.

 The `Stack` custom resource continues to be the primary way to use the Pulumi Kubernetes Operator, and your existing stack definitions should continue to work after you follow a simple migration procedure: